Mahbub ul Haq: Early life and education

-Haq was born into a Punjabi Muslim family on 24 February 1934 in the city of Gurdaspur, Punjab Province, British India (now located in the Republic of India).
+Haq was born into a Punjabi Muslim family on 24 February 1934 in the city of Gurdaspur, Punjab Province, British India (now located in the Punjab, India).
 His teenage years saw widespread intercommunal violence and forced migration following the independence of India and Pakistan from British rule in August 1947.
 He and his family migrated from India to the newly-created state of Pakistan following the partition of India; Haq stated that they narrowly escaped being killed in one of the refugee trains heading to Pakistan.
 After reaching Lahore, Haq was given government-sponsored housing and decided to continue his education.

 In 1953, he graduated with a degree in economics from Lahore's Government College University.
 He later earned a scholarship to attend Cambridge University, where he earned another BA in the same discipline alongside Indian economist Amartya Sen, with whom he formed a close friendship.
 After renewing his scholarship, Haq went to United States for his doctoral studies at Yale University and obtained a PhD.
 Later, Haq carried out postdoctoral work at Harvard University in 1960–61.